KarolS/millfork/docs/abi/inlining.md

     * `call` parameters exceptionally can have their type declared as `void`;
     such parameters accept expressions of any type, including `void`, however, you cannot assign from those expressions

-* macros do not have their own scope (they reuse the scope from their invocations) – exceptions: the parameters and the local labels defined in assembly
+* macros do not have their own scope (they reuse the scope from their invocations) – exceptions:

+  * the parameters

+  * the local labels defined in assembly

+  * the local constants

 * control-flow statements (`break`, `continue`, `return`, `goto`, `label`) are run as if places in the caller function